Hootan-H/POST-TOOLS/README.md

 I’m now sharing everything here for free, for anyone who may find them useful in their own workflows.

 Feedback, suggestions, and ideas for improvements are very welcome.
-If you think something should be added, changed, or expanded, feel free to open an issue or reach out — I’m keen to improve future versions and keep these tools evolving alongside real-world needs.
+If you think something should be added, changed, or expanded, feel free to open an issue or reach out.
+I’m keen to improve future versions and keep these tools evolving alongside real-world needs.